DeNepo/numbers-group-project/README.md

 3. **Write the Interactions**: On a new branch, each person can write one of the user interactions.
 Be sure to use the shared `numbers` array!
 When you're finished you can send a PR for another group member to review and merge.
+   - You can merge someone's PR with failing checks, as long as there are no linting errors or failing tests for files they worked on.